On the derived category of the Iwahori-Hecke algebra: Introduction

 We finally return to ${\rm GL}_n$ for arbitrary $n$, but restrict to the case of $(\phi,N)$ with $\phi$ regular semi-simple.
 Over the regular semi-simple locus the situation in fact can be controlled very explicitly and we are able to compute examples.
 Given $(\phi,N)\in X_{\check G}(C)$ with regular semi-simple $\phi$ we write $X_{\check G,[\phi,N]}$ for the Zariski-closure of its $\check G$-orbit. \begin{theo} Let $(\phi,N)\in X_{\check G}(C)$ and assume that $\phi$ is regular semi-simple.
 Then

-\end{theo} Moreover, in the ${\rm GL}_n$ case, at least after restricting to the regular semi-simple locus, the conjectured functor $R_G$ should be uniquely determined by the conditions in Conjecture \ref{mainconjectureintro}.
+\end{theo} Moreover (still in the ${\rm GL}_n$ case), the conjectured functor $R_G$ should be uniquely determined by the conditions in Conjecture \ref{mainconjectureintro}, see section \ref{remarksaboutthevariousconjectures} for more details.
 After formal completion we can prove a result in that direction.
 For a character $\chi:\mathfrak{Z}_G\rightarrow C$ we write $\hat\Hcal_{G,\chi}$ for the completion of the Iwahori-Hecke algebra $\Hcal_G$ with respect to the kernel of $\chi$.
 Similarly we can consider the formal completion $\hat X_{\check G,\chi}$ of $X_{\check G}$ with respect to the pre-image of (the closed point of the adjoint quotient defined by) $\chi$ in $X_{\check G}$.
 Then $(\ref{EHfunctorintro})$ extends to a functor

 and similarly for (standard) Levi subgroups $M\subset G$. \begin{theo} Let $\phi\in\check G(C)$ be regular semi-simple and let $\chi:\mathfrak{Z}_G\rightarrow C$ denote the character defined by the image of $\phi$ in the adjoint quotient.
 The set of functors